In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Necessary conditions and sufficient conditions

 With these notations we can first bound $\cI_2(s_3, r_3)$

-Now the above integral is in a form that the H\"older-Young-Brascamp-Lieb theorem may apply.
-We want to show that under the condition \eqref{cond.0<H<1} we can appropriately choose $p_1, \cdots, p_6$ such that all the conditions of Theorem \ref{Thm.HYBL_N} in the appendix are verified so that we can apply this H\"older-Young-Brascamp-Lieb theorem to obtain
+Now, { the above integral $\cJ(f_1,\cdots,f_6)$} is in a form that the H\"older-Young-Brascamp-Lieb theorem may apply.
+We want to show that under the condition \eqref{cond.0<H<1} we can appropriately choose $p_1, \cdots, p_6$ such that {the dimension condition \eqref{Cond.codim}} of Theorem \ref{Thm.HYBL_N} in the appendix is verified so that we can apply this H\"older-Young-Brascamp-Lieb theorem to obtain